hydrodynamicstability/statquotes/README.md

   - A rejoinder to Berk, Blalock, and Mason.  *Sociological Methodology*, 21:  353-358.

+- "Bayesian techniques assume we know all the alternate  possible states of nature, yet the great gains in knowledge come when we find that our 'knowledge' was quite wrong."

+  - John W. Tukey (1972)

+  - Data analysis, computation, and mathematics.  *Quarterly of Applied Mathematics*, 30:  51-65.

 - "Probability does not exist."

   - Bruno de Finetti (1970)